NASCAR O'Reilly Auto Parts Series at Martinsville Speedway: Past winners

-Fall race
+October race

 The IAA and Ritchie Bros.
 250 is a NASCAR O'Reilly Auto Parts Series stock car race held at Martinsville Speedway in Martinsville, Virginia.
 Originally a Late Model race when it began in 1970, it joined the Budweiser Late Model Sportsman touring series in 1982 (the original year), and remained a part of the series through 1994.
 Following the 1994 season, both of Martinsville's races, the Miller 500 and the Advance Auto 500, were switched to a late model-only race with the ValleyStar Credit Union 300.
 The Advance Auto 500 served as the final race of the season for the series for ten years, from 1982 through 1991.
-The track was given a date on the Xfinity Series schedule again starting in 2020, after a brief one-off return in 2006.
+The track was given a date on the O'Reilly Auto Parts Series schedule again starting in 2020, after a brief one-off return in 2006.

 Taylor Gray is the defending race winner.

 History

 The race changed distances several times in its history.
 From its inception until 1984, the twin feature races was 250 laps for each division, covering 131.2 mi.
 When both the Modified and Late Model Sportsman cars had both become touring format races, the local Late Model feature reduced the Modified and Busch features in 1985 to 200 laps, 105.2 mi.
 After Modifieds were dropped in 1993 in light of early 1990s safety issues, the distance was increased to 300 laps, 157.8 mi, while the Late Model race increased to 200 laps, when it changed in 1994 to 300 laps.
 When the 1st revival occurred the race was changed to 250 laps & now for the 2nd revival it will go remain to 250 laps.

 As was the tradition at Martinsville, the two non-Cup race weekends featured two or three races that totaled 500 laps, a tradition still in place today by the now-Late Model only race, with qualifying races totaling 100 laps and a 200-lap feature.